cloudmesh/classes/docs/source/i524/index.rst

 #.
 We will go through selected big data stack software from the list
    of more than 370

 #.
-We will be identifying how we can create replicate software
+We will be identifying how we can create and replicate software
    environments based on software deployed and used on clouds while using Containers, OpenStack and ansible playbooks.